Contextualising sexual assault and domestic violence in Australia

 The National Community Attitudes towards Violence against Women Survey (NCAS), tells us how people understand violence against women, their attitudes towards it, what influences their attitudes, and if there has been a change over time.
 It also gauges attitudes to gender equality and people’s preparedness to intervene when witnessing violence or its precursors.

-The first NCAS survey gathered data in 2016 from over 17,500 Australians 16 years of age and over.
+The first NCAS survey gathered data in 2016 from over 17,500 Australians aged 16 and over.
+The 2021 NCAS surveyed a representative sample of 19,100 Australians aged 16 or over.

 Results are analysed for: